Hurence/logisland/logisland-documentation/developer/documentation/documentation.rst

 Documentation Guide
 ===================

-Here we will describe you how the doc in logisland is build and how to modify it.
+Here we will describe you how the documentation in logisland is built and how to modify it.

 Introduction
 ------------

-The documentation in logisland is handled by **logisland-documentation** module which build the automated part of the doc.
+The documentation in logisland is handled by **logisland-documentation** module which builds the automated part of the documentation.
 That is why you should correctly annotate your components when developing.

-All *.rst* files in this module are used to build the doc.
+All *.rst* files in this module are used to build the documentation.
 We use *Sphinx* and *https://readthedocs.org/* for that.

 So in order to change the documentation you must change these files.
-But do not modify files that are automatically generated !
+But do not modify files that are automatically generated!
 The auto generated files are in the **components** directory.
 (Except for the index files)

 Modify the hard coded documentation
 -----------------------------------

-We use ReStructuredText format for writing the doc.
+We use ReStructuredText format for writing the documentation.
 Then we generate html pages with `Sphinx <http://www.sphinx-doc.org>`_.
-So you should be familiarized with this if you wants to do some advanced docs.
+So you should be familiarized with this if you want to do some advanced documentation.
 Otherwise you can just modify files for minor changes.

 Modify auto generated documentation
 -----------------------------------

-To generate generated documentation, just install the module
+To generate the documentation, just install the module

 .. code:: sh

     cd logisland-documentation
     mvn install -DskipTests

-By default, it will build all components  doc.
+By default, it will build all components documentation.
-At the moment you must commit any modification to those files in order for it to appear on online documentation.
+At this moment you must commit any modification to those files in order for it to appear on online documentation.

 .. _components-annotations:

 Annotation of ConfigurableComponent
 +++++++++++++++++++++++++++++++++++

-The auto generated documentation use annotation in code.
+The auto generated documentation uses annotation in code.
 So be sure to add below anotations in every Component you develop.

 Tags